We've outlined three phases of testing below with best practices for each step.

 zzzzzto the name to push them to the bottom of your advertiser list.

 - Orders and line items: You can create a custom field at the order level to identify test orders.
 When viewing lists of orders and line items, use the custom field to filter for just test objects or just real objects.
+You can also prefix orders and line items with something like "Test" and then archive them so they don't appear by default.

 Use a development site